Click the "Select File" button above, and choose your CMD file.

 Convert CMD to another file type

-To convert your CMD file to another format, you need Microsoft Command Prompt or other Developer software.
+To convert CMD scripts to another format, you need Microsoft Windows or other Executable software.

 Convert a file to CMD

-To convert other file formats to the "Batch Script" file type, you need software like Microsoft Command Prompt or a similar tool.
+To convert other file formats to the "Windows Command Script" file type, you need software like Microsoft Windows or a similar tool.

 About CMD files